-Over 400,000 merchants use Shopify for their stores with estimates of total sales exceeding $60MM per year.
+Over 400,000 merchants use Shopify for their stores with estimates of total sales exceeding $1.5 billion.
 This is by far the best platform to launch any small online shop or even a larger ecommerce brand.

 This guide will cover all the basics of Shopify’s features including what you get with Shopify, how it works, and how you can launch a new store online with no technical knowledge.

 When you sign up with Shopify you get a lot of features pre-baked and ready to go.
 Normally to create a website you need to buy a domain, then buy hosting, then point the domain DNS settings towards your new hosting provider.

 Shopify can do all of this under one account so you don’t need to worry about any setup.

 Plus with Shopify you get a free SSL cert which uses 256-bit encryption technology that gives you and your customers a security guarantee that sensitive data is protected.
 For any other website this would cost possibly hundreds of dollars extra, but Shopify is just good like that.

 Every new Shopify account has a main dashboard with access to everything.
 You can track orders, payments, and find new orders that need to be shipped.
 You can also browse Shopify reports which can track total visitors, total sales, and related metrics.

 And every store can use Google Analytics for higher-level tracking right in the dashboard.

 Every customer has access to Shopify Support with options for support over email, live IM chat, or telephone.
 Chat & phone calls average 5-10 minute wait times which are reasonable numbers considering the size of Shopify’s customer base.

 But ideally you’d only need support for emergencies or major problems that you just can’t solve.
 Once you get into your account dashboard you can look up FAQs/help articles to figure out how the system works.